-In the design and manufacture of railing systems, three types of steel dominate:
+In the design and manufacture of stainless steel railing systems, three types of steel dominate:

 - Carbon steel